Fibromyalgia Syndrome Treatment in Texas

 - Exercise to promote the body to release its own natural painkillers: endorphins

 - Stress reduction techniques, including hypnosis, meditation, and biofeedback

 - Breathing and relaxation techniques

 - Establishing regular sleep routines and medications to improve sleep

 - Psychological tools and coping mechanisms

 We often offer specialized physical therapy that takes into account the patient’s tolerance for exercise, soft tissue and manual treatments, and variability of the symptoms.
 Aquatic therapy is commonly offered.
 Treating the condition through exercise often takes several months and may become a lifetime process.
 Small gains in pain reduction and improved energy will accumulate over time.
 Improvements in the other symptoms are celebrated as well.
 Although there is no cure for fibromyalgia, there can be relative remission in the symptoms.

 We can also offer several medications to help with different symptoms.
 Some medications treat more than one symptom.
 For example, medications commonly used for seizures and bipolar disorders are often used to reduce nerve and muscle pain and help with sleep.
 Anti-depressants can help reduce the pain of fibromyalgia and depression as well as help alleviate nerve pain, low energy, and poor sleep.
 There are also different choices in each medication category.
 You and your physician will discuss the options and choose the ones that will work for you.

-Pain Specialists of America also offers acupuncture, osteopathic manipulation, and TENS unit prescription, as well as other injection therapies that can treat symptoms of fibromyalgia as well as co-existing painful conditions such as arthritis, scar pain, pinched nerves, or myofascial pain syndrome.
+Pain Specialists of Austin and Central Texas Pain Center also offer acupuncture, osteopathic manipulation, and TENS unit prescription, as well as other injection therapies that can treat symptoms of fibromyalgia as well as co-existing painful conditions such as arthritis, scar pain, pinched nerves, or myofascial pain syndrome.